larryhastings/big/README.md

 the string, you have to mate your offset tracking with the `re.Match` object's tracking.
 What a pain!

-big's `String` object solves all that.
+big's `string` object solves all that.
 It's a drop-in replacement for Python's `str` object, and in fact is a subclass of `str`.
-What it gives you: any time you extract a substring of a `String` object, the substring knows its *own* offset, line number, and column number relative to the original string.
+What it gives you: any time you extract a substring of a `string` object, the substring knows its *own* offset, line number, and column number relative to the original string.
 You *don't* need to figure it out yourself, and you *don't* need to store the information separately using some fragile external representation.
-Any time you have a `String` object, you *automatically* know where it came from.
-(You can even specify a "source" for the text--the original filename or what have you--and the `String` object will retain that too.)
+Any time you have a `string` object, you *automatically* know where it came from.
+(You can even specify a "source" for the text--the original filename or what have you--and the `string` object will retain that too.)

 This makes producing syntax error messages effortless.
-If `s` is a `String` object, and represents a syntax error because it was an unexpected token in the middle of a text you're parsing, you can simply write this:
+If `s` is a `string` object, and represents a syntax error because it was an unexpected token in the middle of a text you're parsing, you can simply write this: